 Starting graduate school, often moving to a new place from far away, is exciting but it can also be a challenging transition.
-This is especially so in the midst of the global pandemic we still find ourselves in.
-In these times, it is all the more important to have a social support system and community of peers who understand the challenges of graduate student life.
-Although it will still manifest a bit differently this year than in the past (though hopefully we can resume more activities again!), there are still many opportunities to socialize, connect, and get to know your fellow graduate students and SOLS faculty.
-We have updated this handbook with information and resources reflective of the more hybridized combination of the digital/physically-distanced realities of graduate student life as well as now that we are starting to resume operations in-person.
+It is important to have a social support system and community of peers who understand the challenges of graduate student life; there are many opportunities to socialize, connect, and get to know your fellow graduate students and SOLS faculty.
+We have updated this handbook with information and resources reflective of the combination of the digital/physically-distanced realities of graduate student life as well as now that we are starting to resume operations in-person.